Fall of Empires:

-But then there are the negatives.
-The artillery is weaker than that of the Russians, and usually outranged by them.
-It’s usually reduced to direct-fire support, which means it can be spotted by the Russians and engaged by those Tsarist guns with their longer range.
+Austrian artillery is weaker than that of the Russians, and usually outranged by them.
+It can in practice offer only direct-fire support, which means it can be spotted by the Russians and engaged by the Tsarist guns with their longer range.
 And those incredibly brave officers won’t sit back and plan careful flanking attacks – they charge right at the Russians, whether the artillery’s softened them up or not.

 This last point touches on what I consider one of the great unanswered questions in the historiography of 1914.
 Why did the Austro-Hungarian infantry so often limit itself to brutal frontal attacks just like those of 1866, when nearly a half-century of training and doctrine had preached their bloody futility?
 The Imperial and Royal generals were truly horrified to see the casualty lists and the battle reports explaining how the butcher’s bill came to be totaled.
 They knew better.
 Yet the field grade officers did not.
 What went wrong in the army’s preparation for war?
 The explanation offered by a recent study on the topic, boiling down to a claim that they were all stupid, doesn’t satisfy me.